orichain/orisium/README.md

 | `cow` | 5 | Outbound client for horizontal and upstream connections.
 The Root requires up to 317 active sessions, and one `cow` process can handle up to 65 sessions through `connection_id` multiplexing. |
 | `r-lmdb` | 5 | Local database reader (read-only) |
 | `w-lmdb` | 1 | Local database writer (write-heavy) |

+*Note: The counts and functions of the components listed above are a representation of the initial design.
+These details may change as development progresses and based on the results of performance testing.*

 #### 🔌 Internal Communication